TECH7Fox/asterisk-hass-integration/README.md

 # Asterisk-integration
 **Asterisk integration for Home Assistant**

-This integration finds and adds all extensions to your Home Assistant and includes a card to call them from.
+This integration finds and adds all SIP and PJSIP devices to your Home Assistant.

 ## Roadmap
 Things that are coming soon:
-* Device triggers, conditions (actions?)
+* Device triggers and conditions

 I am open for suggestions!

 ## Asterisk add-on

-The Asterisk add-on fully supports this integration.
+The [Asterisk add-on](https://github.com/TECH7Fox/asterisk-hass-addons) fully supports this integration.

 ## Requirements
 For this to work you will need the following:
 * A sip/pbx server.
 (I recommend the Asterisk add-on to get started)
-* Extension for every device.
-(Add-on auto-generates them)
 * HACS on your Home Assistant.
 * Create an AMI manager.
-(Add-on comes with preconfigured with it) For FreePBX look at https://github.com/TECH7Fox/Asterisk-integration/wiki/Setup-AMI-in-FreePBX.

-Go to https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX to see how to setup FreePBX for this card.
+Make sure your IP is allowed.
+(Add-on comes preconfigured for this)

 ## Installation
 Download using **HACS**